owentashlin/GA--project-1-Simon/planning.md

 For Monday: work out toggles and see how that performs with player and game functions differently than button press functions

+- need to disable the buttons until it is playerTurn .unclickable - research how that works(stupid class toggles again... sigh.)

 *Stretch*
 - add tone on button click and mute button